 Knead the dough until it has a smooth and homogeneous texture: if it’s too sticky, add a bit of flour.

-Roll the dough into little cylinders with a diameter of about 5 mm; cut the cylinder in smaller pieces and give them the shape of a doughnut by pressing together the ends.
+Roll the dough into little cylinders with a diameter of about 5 cm; cut the cylinder in smaller pieces by shaping them like a doughnut.

-Place the biscuits on an oven tray lined with baking paper, leaving enough space between one biscuit and the other so that they won’t stick to each other when they grow in size during baking.
+Place the biscuits on an oven tray lined with baking paper, leaving enough space between one biscuit and the other so that they won’t stick to each other since they will grow in size during baking.

-Bake to 200°C for 25-30 minutes and leave them to cool down completely before serving.
+Bake for 25-30 mins or as soon as they darken a little, leave them to cool down completely before serving.